Osshaikh/shaikhosama/README.md

 - 👀 I’m interested in Cloud Services
 - 🌱 I’m currently learning kubernetes/istio/linkerd/Azure/terraform/bicep/
 - 💞️ I’m looking to collaborate on project related to Azure Conatiner services
-- 📫 Reach me @techieosama on twitter
+- 📫 Reach me @osamatwts on twitter

 <!---
 shaikhosama/shaikhosama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.